metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 variables into the template.
 This reduces the amount of markup required to reference variables and thus improves the style and readability of a template.

-Templates can be extended and reused by way of inclusion, sub templates and inheritance.
+Templates can be extended and reused with sub templates and inheritance.
 The template system itself can be extended by sub classing `Template::Plex` and implementing customised load routines and other  helper methods.

 The short tutorial in this document plus the examples included in the distribution cover the basics to get you started.
 Reading through the `load` API options is also recommended to get a better understanding on how templates are processed.

-# MOTIATION
+# MOTIVATION

 Many templating systems are available, yet none use Perl as the template language?
 Perl already has a great text interpolation, so why not use it?